 This continuity gives tutors further insight into each child as they develop and grow at Ballard.
 A quick observation or response can be critical in ensuring a problem is spotted early or dealt with before it escalates.

 Every year group from Year 3 to 11 receives Personal, Social and Health Education (PSHE).
 PSHE is important in combating social exclusion and disaffection and can equip young people with the skills and attitudes needed to react positively to the pressures of modern life.

-Another important part of our pastoral care is having a full-time Matron.
-As well as being a trained nurse able to deal with sports injuries, illnesses, etc. Matron has an open-door for every child in School.
+Another important part of our pastoral care is having a full-time School Nurse.
+As well as being a trained nurse able to deal with sports injuries, illnesses, etc. she has an open-door for every child in School.
 Pupils know they can go to her room and ask advice about any number of issues or concerns that they may have.

 The School also has emotional literacy support assistants (ELSA) who are qualified to help children overcome emotional barriers to learning and improve their feelings of well-being.
 The School has an on-site counsellor who meets with pupils on the recommendation of the Pastoral Care Group.
 This group meets at least once a week and is the central hub of our pastoral care provision.